cmuparlay/PIM-tree/README.md

 [2] **The Processing-in-Memory Model.** Hongbo Kang, Phillip B Gibbons, Guy E Blelloch, Laxman Dhulipala, Yan Gu, Charles McGuffey.
 2021.
 In Proceedings of the 33rd ACM Symposium on Parallelism in Algorithms and Architectures.
 295–306. [[doi](https://dl.acm.org/doi/10.1145/3409964.3461816)].

-### TODO: range partition link
-The codes for other PIM-based indexes serving as PIM-tree's competitors can be found [here](https://github.com/....).
+The codes for other PIM-based indexes serving as PIM-tree's competitors can be found [here](https://github.com/Loremkang/pim_skip_list_partitioned).
 Implementation of shared-memory competitors is referred to [SetBench](https://bitbucket.org/trbot86/setbench/src/master/).

 This implementation was created to run the experiments in the paper.
 Current implementation of PIM-tree can only run on [UPMEM](https://www.upmem.com/) machines.
 This codeset is built on [UPMEM SDK](https://sdk.upmem.com/).